mitmelon/gurftron/README.md

 # Should return: {"result":"success",...}
 ```

-The engine now runs automatically when the extension needs to scan files.
+The engine now runs automatically when the extension needs to scan files and access local llm

 ---